Carson Kelly Preview, Player Props: Tigers vs. Yankees

-On Thursday, Carson Kelly (.464 on-base percentage in past 10 games, 190 points above season-long percentage) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 1:10 PM ET.
+The Detroit Tigers, including Carson Kelly and his .370 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starter Clarke Schmidt and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-He had two hits (going 2-for-3) in his most recent appearance against the Yankees.
+He had a one-hit performance in his most recent game (1-for-4) against the White Sox.

 Carson Kelly Game Info & Props vs. the Yankees